AIgnesti/PT-REX/README.md

   - out.dat: Data readout in the format SUM $_1$  $\sigma_1$  SUM $_2$  $\sigma_2$ cell area (arcsec $^2$ )
   - out_grid.reg: grid in DS9 fk5 format

 - **M/m**: Run Monte Carlo PtP analysis.
-Indicate the number of iterations (do not mind the warning).
+Set the number of iterations on the terminal (do not mind the warning).
 The average slope is derived from the distribution of best-fit slopes computed for each iteration.

   Output: